JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Akhenaten.md

 Certainly its speculation to assume that Kiya is the missing salemite physician who taught Akhenaten monotheism but it is interesting how _The Urantia Book_ tells us that this salemite physician was also a woman and none other than the mother of Akhenaton.

 > The teachings of Amenemope were slowly losing their hold on the Egyptian mind when, through the influence of an Egyptian Salemite physician, a woman of the royal family espoused the Melchizedek teachings.
-This woman prevailed upon her son, Ikhnaton, Pharaoh of Egypt, to accept these doctrines of One God. [[UB 95:5.1](/en/The_Urantia_Book/95#p5_1)]
+This woman prevailed upon her son, Ikhnaton, Pharaoh of Egypt, to accept these doctrines of One God. <a id="a66_308"></a>[[UB 95:5.1](/en/The_Urantia_Book/95#p5_1)]

 This passage in _The Urantia Book_ doesn’t tell us the name of the salemite physician but it does show that this woman would be considered very important to Akhenaten.
 Egyptologists have come to show that Tiye was the mother of Akhenaten, and while there is no mention of her being a physician, there is record of her having great influence as an advisor to Akhenaton during his rule at Amarna.
 Wikipedia tells us that she most likely was of foreign descent which could contribute to her having salem influences.